 There's an exquisite late blooming iris outside my window.
 It catches the precious dewey light and as everything around it is dying back, grabs the spotlight at any time of day.
-It's a quiet reminder that not only is it never too late, but later might even be . . .
+It's a quiet reminder that not only is it never too late, but later might even be better.
+It is food for the soul of any late . . .

 Catching the dawn dancing in raindrops has to be one of the happiest experiences for a natural light photographer.
 Anyone can take these kind of photos and I guarantee that even trying to capture light in this way will bring you into a joyful and magical world.
-Ever . . .
+Ever wondered how to do this?
+Here are my top . . .

 Wild Foxgloves appear in a new place each year, especially some old patch that has been recently cleared.
 A corner of rocky earth suddenly gives birth to an abundance of the most exotic of our wildflowers.
 They nestle under trees and festoon the hedgerows.
-They peep . . .
+They peep over the tallest grasses and parade their purply pink . . .

 After the devastation of the storm, the tree may be gone but the crocuses are still blooming unharmed beneath it...... . . .

 I could see from the window that the Purple Loosestrife was blooming profusely in the bog field.
 Every day as I ran out the door to complete my week's work I held the image in my heart and waited for the opportunity.
-(Am not too bad at delayed gratification after all these . . .
+(Am not too bad at delayed gratification after all these years of practice) At last this morning I headed . . .

 ~ Passionate today about intoxicating PURPLE that's all~ . . .